What is StrongHearts Native Helpline?

 Unfortunately, getting benefits for being Native is a lasting stereotype about Native Americans.
 While many tribal nations offer services to their citizens, to access those services, often one has to know what tribe they descend from, be enrolled in that specific tribe and then go through their process.

-If you are affiliated with a tribe, our advocates will discuss tribal services that may be available specifically for domestic and dating violence.
+If you are affiliated with a tribe, our advocates will discuss tribal services that may be available specifically for domestic, dating and sexual violence.
 StrongHearts Native Helpline can not help with the process of enrollment or ancestry.